Can People With Schizophrenia Live A Typical Life? Myths Vs. Reality

 Working with a licensed mental health professional can also be beneficial.
 For individuals with schizophrenia, in-person or online cognitive behavioral therapy can be an effective way to manage symptoms.
 A therapist can teach strategies like mindfulness, guided meditation, and other reflective practices to adjust potentially harmful thought patterns and behaviors.

 For people living with schizophrenia, traveling to a brick-and-mortar therapist’s office and finding a local therapist who is a good fit can be challenging.
 Online therapy can offer the flexibility of meeting when and where you are most comfortable.
 In general, you only need a device and an internet connection to attend a therapy session with a licensed professional.
 Additionally, online therapy is not limited to practitioners in your local area.
 You can connect with a therapist from anywhere in the world, potentially increasing the probability of finding a therapist with whom you connect and feel comfortable.
-However, please note that online therapy isn’t an appropriate choice for crisis situations or for individuals currently experiencing acute psychosis.
+However, online therapy isn’t an appropriate choice for crisis situations or for individuals currently experiencing acute psychosis.

 Takeaway